Who was C. H. Boehm?

 The Boehm Company (resp. the bar "Schinkenkrug" and its owner) in 1936

 It seems as if Hans Boehm also died before his mother.
 This can be concluded from the fact that his name vanishes from the address and telephone books of Hamburg after 1943, as well as from further material provided by Robert Andresen.
 This material refers to the legacy of Margarethe Boehm who died in October 1942 and therefore almost at the same time as her sons.
 As several of Margarethe's brothers emigrated in the late 19th century to the USA, the search for her heirs took more than ten years; this is documented by an exchange of letters between Robert Andresen's father and the German estate trustee Edgar Wessendorf.
 The legacy of Margarethe Boehm comprised the house at the Steintorweg 2 (which survived the war without much damage), a summer cottage at the outskirts of Hamburg (on the Luebecker Chaussee 169 in Hamburg-Sasel) and ca. 500 RM cash assets.
-But it did not comprise the Boehm factory, which was sold to the GEWA Company during Margarethe's lifetime, as it seems.
+But it did not comprise the Boehm factory, which was sold to the GEWA Company during Margarethe's lifetime

 The Boehm family at their summer cottage in Hamburg-Sasel; Photo: Robert Andresen